alex051107/Hackathon-data/docs/file_manifest.md

-This manifest lists every tracked file in the repository, grouped by directory, and explains how each asset contributes to the Carolina Data Challenge exoplanet analysis project.
+This manifest lists every tracked file in the repository, grouped by directory, and explains how each asset contributes to the Carolina Data Challenge habitable-exoplanet analysis project.
 Use it as a reference when navigating the codebase or preparing materials for GitHub / DevPost submission.

 ## Repository root